Murdoch seeks new start with tamer Sunday tabloid

 Murdoch penned a tweet on Thursday reflecting his optimism about the new title that boasted: "We're completely sold out for advertising!"

 The speed at which the new paper is being rolled out - it was announced only six days before its scheduled first appearance on newsstands - came as a shock to rivals, advertisers and even the staff.
-It will launch at a price of 50 pence, undercutting rivals.
+It will launch at a price of 50 pence (78 cents), undercutting rivals.
 The price of the Saturday edition will also be cut to 50 pence from 60 pence.

 "The key thing for them will be the audience because that is the way they make their money, they're less reliant on advertising," Alun Lucas at media buyer MEC Manchester told Reuters.
 "So they'll be aggressive in recruiting the readers and then the advertisers will follow."